NelisW/myOpenHab/docs/20-install-mosquitto.md

 By default mosquitto has no security protection.
 Two methods of secure operation are possible:

-1. Username/password:  this option sends the open password over the network and is fine for authentication and not safe on open networks.
+1. Username/password:  this option sends the open password over the network and is fine for authentication but is not safe on open networks.

 2. Certificates: a symmetric key pair is used to authenticate the messages.